How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

+The remainder of the results in this subsection will be used to classify caps of sizes $7$, $8$ and $9$.

+The following corollary to Theorem~\ref{thm:6-cap-in-4-flat} shows that any cap with an exclude point of multiplicity $2$ or higher must contain a $6$-cap of dimension $4$ as a subset.

-\begin{corollary} Let $C \subset \mathbb{Z}_2^n$ be a cap.
-Then $C$ has an exclude point of multiplicity $2$ or higher if and only if $C$ contains six points that lie in a $4$-flat. \end{corollary}
+\begin{corollary} Let $C$ be a cap.
+Then $C$ has an exclude point of multiplicity $2$ or higher if and only if $C$ contains a $6$-cap of dimension $4$.

-\begin{proof} \leavevmode \begin{description} \item[$(\Rightarrow)$] Suppose $C$ contains six points that lie in a $4$-flat.
-Then the set $C'$ of these points is a $6$-cap contained in a $4$-flat.
+\begin{proof} \leavevmode \begin{description} \item[$(\Rightarrow)$] Suppose $C$ contains a subset $C'$ of $6$ points that span in a $4$-flat.
 By Theorem~\ref{thm:6-cap-in-4-flat} every point of $\exc(C')$ has multiplicity at least $2$.
-Since $\exc(C') \subset \exc(C)$ and multiplicities can only increase in going from $C'$ to $C$, we conclude that $\exc(C)$ contains a point with multiplicity at least $2$.
+Since $\exc(C') \subseteq \exc(C)$ and multiplicities can only increase in going from $C'$ to $C$, $\exc(C)$ must contain a point with multiplicity at least $2$.